Judge orders psych evaluation for Appalachian Trail suspect

 The other two hikers also ran to get away from Jordan, but he caught the man first and stabbed him until he collapsed onto the ground, Childers wrote.
 Jordan then stabbed the woman repeatedly.
 She fell to the ground and played dead, and Jordan then left to find his dog, Childers wrote.

+The male victim was found dead, with a knife near to his body, Micah wrote in the affidavit.

-Brian King, a spokesman for the Appalachian Trail Conservancy, said that at this time of the year the section of the trail in southwestern Virginia is usually packed with hikers making their way along the entire 2,100-mile length of the trail, from Georgia to Maine.
+At this time of the year the section of the trail in southwestern Virginia is usually packed with hikers making their way along the entire 2,100-mile length of the trail, from Georgia to Maine, said Brian King, a spokesman for the Appalachian Trail Conservancy.

 "We give a lot of safety advice, which people tend to follow, but with someone with an intent to do evil, how do you guard against that?"
 King said.

-Sheriff Mike Hensley of Unicoi County, Tennessee, said he and his deputies did everything they could to keep Jordan locked up after he threatened hikers there and in other communities along the trail last month.
+Sheriff Mike Hensley of Unicoi County, Tennessee, said he did everything he could to keep Jordan locked up after he threatened hikers there and in other communities along the trail last month.

 Jordan pleaded guilty to the charges and was later released.
-Hensley said the judge ordered Jordan not to return to the Appalachian Trail, but he was not charged with assault because none of the hikers were willing to testify in court.
+Hensley said the judge ordered Jordan not to return to the Appalachian Trail, but he was not charged with making threats because none of the hikers were willing to testify in court.

 "The fact is nobody wanted to step up to the plate and press charges," Hensley said.
 "They were on the trail walking and they didn't want to come back — they told my investigators that."